Review Hijacking on Amazon: Lessons Learned from The FTC Charges Against The Bountiful Company

 To avoid review hijacking, sellers should focus on building their brand reputation on Amazon over the long term rather than relying on short-term tactics like incentivizing customers for positive reviews.
 This includes delivering high-quality products and providing excellent customer service, which will lead to genuine positive reviews from satisfied customers.

 As Amazon experts, we advise our clients to take a proactive approach to customer service and to prioritize transparency in their interactions with customers.
 This includes addressing customer complaints directly and proactively to ensure that they are happy with their purchases before leaving a review.
+Explore our Amazon consulting for expert support.

 Final Thoughts